Blog

 Caffeine

 If you’re looking for a supplement to help boost your dopamine, it’s important to talk to your health care provider about which supplement may be right for you.
-Some dopamine supplements can interfere with other things you are taking, and they may have side effects.
+Be aware that some dopamine boosting supplements can interfere with other things you are taking, and they may have side effects.

 Supplements, including probiotics and psychobiotics, generally have a low risk of side effects.
 Talk to your doctor before starting a supplement if you’re currently receiving treatment for mental health or other medical conditions.